aijeanka/Alzheimer-s-Disease-Biomarker-Discovery/README.md

 ### Step 4: Team Presentation
 - Each team prepared a PowerPoint presentation summarizing the findings.
-- Presentation files named `Team#_presentation.pptx`.
+- Presentation files named `Team1_presentation.pptx`.

 ### Documentation and Reporting
 - Each student submitted a summary Word document detailing the analysis steps, results, and conclusions.
 - R Markdown files for detailed reproducibility:
-  - `Name_GroupCompAnalysis.Rmd` and `Name_GroupCompAnalysis.PDF/HTML`
+  - `Aizhan_GroupCompAnalysis.Rmd` and `Aizhan_GroupCompAnalysis.PDF`
-  - `Name_EnrichAnalysis.Rmd` and `Name_EnrichAnalysis.PDF/HTML`
+  - `Aizhan_EnrichAnalysis.Rmd` and `Aizhan_EnrichAnalysis.PDF`
-- `Name_MidtermSummary.docx`: A concise document summarizing the project.
+- `Aizhan_MidtermSummary.docx`: A concise document summarizing the project.

 ## Repository Structure
 This repository is structured to include all files as described in the outputs section for each step of the project.
 It serves as a comprehensive archive of all analytical processes and results.

 ## How to Use This Repository
-Review the `Name_MidtermSummary.docx` for an overview of the project and analysis.
+Review the `Aizhan_MidtermSummary.docx` for an overview of the project and analysis.
 Detailed analysis procedures and results can be accessed through the R Markdown files and their respective outputs.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.